 Since my transformation into a healthy plant-based diet, I’ve set out on a mission to learn everything there is to know about food and nutrition.
+Hungry for change is a vegan documentary that really helped me.
 The correlation between what we eat and how our bodies perform is something that interests me very much, being that I’m a plant-based runner.
 I have stumbled upon many different resources (some valuable, some not so much).

 When Watching, Take Notes